Gastronomo22/gsoc-2025-gnn-examples/README.md

 # gsoc-2025-gnn-examples
-A collection of minimal and educational Julia examples using GraphNeuralNetworks.jl for my GSoC 2025 proposal, drawing inspiration from PyTorch Geometric (PyG) (https://pytorch-geometric.readthedocs.io)
+A collection of minimal and educational Julia examples using GraphNeuralNetworks.jl for my GSoC 2025 proposal, drawing inspiration from [PyTorch Geometric (PyG)](https://pytorch-geometric.readthedocs.io).

 The goal is to help new users understand how to apply GNN layers in Julia, by starting from simple examples and gradually reimplementing canonical PyG models and tasks.